nimaltd/Nimaltd/README.md

 🚀 **Electronic Engineer & Embedded Systems Developer**

 I specialize in designing **modern, lightweight, and reliable C libraries** for embedded systems.
-My goal is to make **embedded development simpler and cleaner**, so engineers can focus on building products—not reinventing the wheel.
+My goal is to make **embedded development simpler and cleaner**, so engineers can focus on building products, not reinventing the wheel.

 Programming and electronics are more than just my career—they are my passion.
 I enjoy transforming **low-level complexity** into **reusable, well-structured, and developer-friendly libraries**.

---

 ### ⚡ Focus Areas
 - 🔧 **Embedded C Libraries** – clean, reusable, and efficient code for microcontrollers.
 - 📦 **Code Reusability** – libraries designed for portability and scalability.
 - 🛠 **Problem-Solving** – turning complex hardware challenges into simple software solutions.
 - 📚 **Knowledge Sharing** – writing code that is as clear as it is powerful.

---

 ### 👨‍💻 Achievements & Experience